ivonunes/inkstead-writer/docs/start/themes.md

 - `feed.xml.plume` for RSS feeds.
 - `feed.json.plume` for JSON Feed.

 Standalone pages can also use slug-specific templates.
-For example, `content/pages/photos.md` normally renders with `page.plume`, but `theme/pages/photos.plume` takes over that page when it exists.
+For example, `content/pages/photos.md` normally renders with `page.plume`, but `theme/pages/photos.plume` takes over that page when it exists:

 ```txt
 content/pages/photos.md